oscarotero/simple-crud/README.md

 }
 ```

-This is usefull in early phases, when the database can change and you don't want edit the entity all the time.
+This is usefull in early phases, when the database can change and you don't want edit the entity class all the time.
 You can also use this library with no entities classes and the "autocreate" option enabled (to created them automatically).

-#### Init the library
+### Init the library

 Let's create an instance of the Adapter, passing the PDO object with the database connection and an instance of EntityFactory to create the entities.
 Currently there are two adapters: for MySql adn Sqlite databases.
 The EntityFactory has some options used on create the entities.